Physical Education Supports Attendance + Academic Success

 We know that healthy students are better learners, and we believe PE should be an integral part of the school day for all students.
 We were an active partner in advocating for and helping create the new CPS PE Policy.

-Our approach to transforming physical education is based on an effective and time-tested model of working with key stakeholders to empower, advocate and build.
+Our approach to transforming physical education is based on an effective and time-tested model of working with key stakeholders to engage, advocate and build.

-We empower school stakeholders—teachers, administrators, students and parents, among others—to make the healthy changes they’d like to see at their schools.
+We engage school stakeholders—teachers, administrators, students and parents, among others—to make the healthy changes they’d like to see at their schools.
 For example:

 - Through our Fit to Learn program, we equip CPS principals with up-to-date research connecting PE with academic outcomes and provide practical approaches to incorporating high-quality PE into the school day.